The Wildcat Foundation Board of Directors

 Mark is married to Tiffany (Wolcott) Leidy and they are the proud parents of two sons, Anthony and Kevin.
 He enjoys spending time with his family and watching the Pittsburgh Steelers.

 Heather Martin joined the Wildcat Foundation in May of 2015.
 She grew up in Central PA and attended Cedar Cliff High School.
 She attended James Madison University where she played field hockey and graduated with a double major in International Business and Spanish and a minor in Economics.
 After graduation she began her professional career with Andersen Consulting (now Accenture) in Washington, DC.
-After moves to VA and Vermont with Capital One and IDX Corporation, she and her husband Bob decided to return to Central PA and have lived in the Mechanicsburg Area School District with their three children, Abby, Alec and Isabelle, since 2003.
+After moves to VA and Vermont with Capital One and IDX Corporation, she and her husband Bob decided to return to Central PA and since 2003, have lived in the Mechanicsburg Area School District with their three children, Abby, Alec and Isabelle.

 MASD School Board President